SEND services for Early Years (0 to 4)

 Eligible providers

-All early years providers in the City of London who are eligible to receive funding for the 2, 3 and 4 year old early education entitlement are also eligible to receive support from the SEN Inclusion Fund for children taking up the free entitlement.
+All early years providers in the City of London who are eligible to receive the early education entitlement funding are also eligible to receive support from the SEN Inclusion Fund.

 Who is eligible to access the SEN Inclusion Fund in the City of London?